 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Use a little of this rich and delicious sherried crab sauce to dress up baked or grilled fish or seafood, or drizzle some over fried green tomatoes or eggplant slices to make a wonderfully different appetizer or side dish.
+A rich and delicious sherried crab sauce is a fantastic complement to a variety of dishes.
+Use it to dress up baked or grilled fish or seafood.
+It's fabulous with crab cakes and works well as a creamy sauce for a simple pasta and shrimp dish.
+You can also drizzle it over fried green tomatoes or eggplant slices to make a wonderfully distinctive appetizer or side dish.

-- 1 1/2 teaspoons Cajun or Creole seasoning (or to taste)
+1 1/2 teaspoons Cajun seasoning, or Creole seasoning, or to taste

 Gather the ingredients.

-Melt the butter in a saucepan over low heat; stir in flour, onions, and parsley.
+Melt the butter in a saucepan over low heat; stir in flour and onions.
 Cook, stirring, for 5 minutes.